All Episodes

 That's a significant increase.

-That's total audience, that's QM.
+That's total audience.

-Uh that's not average quarter hour.
+That's not average quarter hour.

-That that doesn't break down demographics yet.
+That doesn't break down demographics yet.

-That's not true, because I have a lot of liberal friends who love me.
+That's not true because I have a lot of liberal friends who love me.

-Uh what would love to get on this program now and then.
+Would love to get on this program now and then.

 It's just host unpopular with everybody.